zahraaAed/Side-project/backend/README.md

 2. **Meme Data Model**:

-   - Create a Meme schema using Mongoose for storing meme data.
+   - Create a Meme schema using SQL for storing meme data.
    - The schema should include fields for image URLs, text captions, and user references (for the meme creator).
    - All fields should be required.
    - Set timestamps for the schema.